Bombardier's all-new CSeries makes inaugural flight

 "The CSeries has already caused an earthquake in the airliner industry," said Michael Boyd, chairman of aviation consulting group Boyd Group International.
 "That's what caused Boeing and Airbus to redesign their airplanes."

-While the first flight was successful, the CSeries' still faces numerous obstacles before it can start carrying commercial passengers in 12 months.
+While the first flight was successful, the CSeries' still faces numerous hurdles before it can start carrying commercial passengers in 12 months.

 Guy Hachey, president and chief operating officer of Bombardier, said on Monday that nothing from the flight indicated changing the schedule for entry into service.

-But others were skeptical that the ambitious deadline would be met, especially after the first flight was delayed for nine months.
-The plane still faces considerable work in testing, certification and setting up production.
+The first flight was delayed three times over the last nine months and the plane still faces considerable work in testing, certification and setting up production.

-"There has not been a flight test program yet that's ever gone up there and they haven't found something that needed addressing," Chris Murray, an analyst with PI Financial, said recently.
-Like many others, Murray expects entry into service in 2015.
+Walter Spracklin, an analyst at RBC Dominion Securities, said in a note to clients on Monday that the delay in the first flight and problems with some fuselages had created uncertainty about the size of cost overruns and suggested a trend toward a "development cost of $3.9 billion - barring any major program delay."

+But Spracklin said he didn't expect the cost to harm Bombardier's liquidity.
+It "can be easily funded through the balance sheet," he said.

-(Reporting by Solarina Ho and Tim Hepher; Editing by Alwyn Scott, Gerald E. McCormick, John Wallace and Chris Reese)
+(Reporting by Solarina Ho in Mirabel, Alwyn Scott in Seattle and Tim Hepher in Paris; Editing by Gerald E. McCormick, John Wallace, Chris Reese and Carol Bishopric)